TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentBlocks/Index.rst

 ..  _content-blocks-jumbotron-directory:

-Directory structure of a content block
+Directory structure of a Content Block
 --------------------------------------

 A content block consists of a configuration (:file:`config.yaml`), a template and